skippyr/libtdk/DOCS.md

 This library allows you to set terminals colors into layers by using different color formats.
 Available layers are contained in the [`Layer`](#layer-enum-class) enum class.
 Each color format accepted is a class:

-- [`XColor`](#xcolor-class): refers to a color from the XTerm palette.
-The ANSI code of the first 16 colors of this palette plus one more color intended for resets are contained in the [`XColorCode`](#xcolorcode-enum-class) enum class.
 - [`HexColor`](#hexcolor-class): refers to a hexadecimal color.
 - [`RGBColor`](#rgbcolor-class): refers to an RGB color.
+- [`XColor`](#xcolor-class): refers to a color from the XTerm palette: a terminal exclusive palette containing 256 colors.
+The ANSI code of the first 16 colors of this palette plus one more color intended for resets are contained in the [`XColorCode`](#xcolorcode-enum-class) enum class.
+These codes map to colors of the active terminal theme and can be used to ensure consistency.

 A color can be applied by using the left shifting operator (`<<`) with an instance of a color class against an instance of the [`std::ostream`](https://cplusplus.com/reference/ostream/ostream) class.
 To be removed, you must apply an instance of the [`XColor`](#xcolor-class) class constructed with the ANSI code [`XColorCode::Default`](#xcolorcode-enum-class) in the layer where the color has been applied.